-We recognise the current framework continues to serve Suncorp well, but have identified alternative remuneration models for consideration that we intend to evaluate over the course of the financial year ended 30 June 2018 (2017-18).
-This evaluation is to ensure that the outcomes under the plans being considered are aligned with our key objectives and performance expectations prior to introduction in the financial year ended 30 June 2019 (2018-19).
-This will include consultation with shareholders and their representatives.
-A change to the remuneration framework will be implemented only where our evaluation demonstrates that the alignment of interests with stakeholders is improved.
-The proposed remuneration framework will be considered subject to the final terms of the Banking Executive Accountability Regime, as provided in the 2017 Australian Budget.
+We recognise the current framework continues to serve Suncorp well, but believe it is the right time for a review given the evolution of the Suncorp Group, our strategic priorities and our new operating model.
+We are mindful of the industry wide challenges around remuneration and accountability.
+In reviewing our framework we will consult with shareholders.
+Any change to the remuneration framework will be implemented only where our evaluation demonstrates that the alignment of interests with stakeholders is improved.
+Any proposed remuneration framework will be considered subject to the final terms of the Banking Executive Accountability Regime, as provided in the 2017 Australian Budget.
 With these prospective developments, the Board has determined that no changes to the remuneration framework will be implemented before 1 July 2018.